kanutron/AssistantAI/README.md

 - Reading the code from CodexAI plugin from OpenAI
 - Reading the code from https://github.com/yaroslavyaroslav/OpenAI-sublime-text/tree/master
 - Interacting with ChatGPT (using this plugin!)
-- Reading the docs from Sublime API reference and Package Control docsAssistantAI
+- Reading the docs from Sublime API reference and Package Control docs.
-[screenshort.gif]: